opportunity-hack/2020-summer-volunteer-internship/README.md

 # Schedule
 ## Full Schedule
-- Group A: May 8th to July 3rd
-- Group B: May 22nd to July 17th
-- Group C: June 12th to August 7th
+We're starting on May 8th and we're calling August 7th our end.

 ## Getting started
 1. Join the Slack channel for the topic you want to work on